soma33333/nexora_ecom/README.md

 npm run build	Build frontend for production

 ⚠️ Notes
-Backend runs on port 5000, frontend on 5173 (Vite default)
+Backend runs on port 5000, frontend on 3000

 If deploying, update your API base URLs accordingly